 Education

-The way good and the evil have been perceived has always been one of the most important questions that the human beings have to answer.
+The way good and evil have been perceived has always been one of the most important questions that human beings have to answer.
 There is always a line that goes to define what is meant by good and what is meant by bad.
-As a matter of fact, there are many choices that one has to make during the course of their life when they are faced with a very clear choice with regards to what is good and what is bad.
-In this story of Cormack McCarthy, there are also instances when there are ethical choices that are supposed to be made that are going to create significant dilemma for all the stakeholders who are involved in the decision making process.
-In this paper, it would be seen that how the morality and the boundaries of good and evil are supposed to work out as well as the sort of decisions that are needed to be taken in the situations that are morally ambiguous.
-When he is killing the other person, there is not much display of emotion as he goes to say
+As a matter of fact, there are many choices that one has to make during the course of their life when they are faced with a very clear choice with regard to what is good and what is bad.
+In this story of Cormack McCarthy, there are also instances when there are ethical choices that are supposed to be made that are going to create significant dilemmas for all the stakeholders who are involved in the decision-making process.
+In this paper, it will be seen how morality and the boundaries of good and evil are supposed to work out, as well as the sort of decisions that need to be taken in situations that are morally ambiguous.
+When he is killing the other person, there is not much display of emotion, as he goes on to say.

 Nightmarish Scenario and Hard Choices

-Since the start of the stormy, both the father and the son are trapped in the situation where they have to make sure that they take the right decision.
-The cruelty of the situation though is such that has made father helpless.
-It has to be noted that the description of the dream scene provides a fair idea about the sort of turmoil that father and the son ahs to go through.
-The muddled decision making that is being done by father is also not helping the cause so to make things much more easier for themselves, it can be seen that the son has started to take the leadership.
-Again, it shows that when someone is faced with the hard circumstances, one of the key things that are needed to be done is to make sure that they are willing to take the hard decisions.
-His son also has the fair idea that the moral code that is a basis of the society is not going to hold out well in this scenario, so again, it was about making sure that some hard decisions are being made in terms of the way they are going to survive.
+Since the start of the storm, both the father and the son are trapped in a situation where they have to make sure that they make the right decision.
+The cruelty of the situation, though, is such that it has made Father helpless.
+It has to be noted that the description of the dream scene provides a fair idea about the sort of turmoil that the father and the son ahs to go through.
+The muddled decision-making that is being done by the father is also not helping the cause, so to make things much easier for themselves, it can be seen that the son has started to take the leadership.
+Again, it shows that when someone is faced with hard circumstances, one of the key things that need to be done is to make sure that they are willing to take the hard decisions.
+His son also has the fair idea that the moral code that is the basis of society is not going to hold out well in this scenario, so again, it was about making sure that some hard decisions are being made in terms of the way they are going to survive.

 In the dream from which he’d wakened he had wandered in a cave where the child led him by the hand (3)… He knew only that the child was his warrant.
 He said: If he is not the word of God never spoke (5).